Trout Lake School

 The Covid-19 pandemic may require that a student quarantine for multiple school days.
 I understand that it will be challenging for students to keep up with the class, but it is imperative that they do their best not to fall behind.
 I will post work, notes and videos on Google Classroom to help students keep up with the rest of their class.
 I will also be happy to hold help sessions on Google Meet for students who cannot come to school.
 Please encourage your child to communicate their needs with me when they are absent.

 A student is tardy to class if they are not in their assigned seat when the bell rings.
 Students will receive a warning for the first unexcused tardy.
 On the second unexcused tardy, he or she will receive a detention.
 Any more than two tardies per marking period will result in an administrative referral.
 Please keep in mind that three tardies are equivalent to one class absence.
 A student who is tardy also risks having any grades that are recorded during their absence entered into the gradebook as a zero.

-Extra help will be available in the mornings from 7:50 to 8:15 or in the afternoons from 3:05 until 3:35.
-Students may also seek help during their lunch period, if I am available.
+Extra help is available before school or during lunch.
 It is the student’s responsibility to check with me before coming (to make sure that I am available at that time) as well as arrange the necessary transportation to or from school.
 I am not available while I am teaching other classes.
 If students need help when they are absent from school, they can request a google meeting with me to go over notes and assignments.